devtron-labs/devtron/docs/user-guide/global-configurations/authorization/api-tokens.md

 # API Tokens

-API tokens are like ordinary OAuth access tokens.
-They can be used instead of username and password for programmatic access to API.
-API token allows users to generate API tokens with the desired access.
-Only super admin users can generate tokens and see generated tokens.
+API tokens are the access tokens for authentication.
+Instead of using username and password, it can be used for programmatic access to API.
+It allows users to generate API tokens with the desired access.
+Only super admin users can generate API tokens and see the generated tokens.

 ## Generate API Token